 My personality is like the season I was born into: very calm, sunny, and equipped to ride occasional storms.
 I try to go with the flow and keep a cool head, even when life throws me a curve ball.
 Like my favorite color, orange, I am an adventurous redhead, bubbly & cheerful, yet grounded.

 I have always been fascinated with how children think and express themselves.
 I admire how zen babies are--they have no past and can only respond in the moment.
-I never forgot the experience of being a child myself - small, vulnerable, always learning, and curious about the world.
-When my niece was born, I absolutely fell in love with her, and put me back in touch with my deep desire to be a mother.
+I will never forgot the experience of being a child myself - small and vulnerable and in need of encouragement - with a deep desire to be listened to and taken seriously.
+When my niece was born, I absolutely fell in love with her, which put me back in touch with my deep desire to be a mother.

 I intend to plant the seeds for a fulfilling and adventurous life for my child.
 I want him or her to feel good about themselves, to feel unconditionally loved, and to have the freedom to explore their potential.
 I also plan to raise my child in the Jewish faith.
 Having a religious education taught me to treat others with kindness, the way that I want to be treated.

 If the right man comes along, I will make sure that he will be a great father to my child.
 I am happy by myself, and I will be happier in my own family with my child.

 "If you carry your childhood with you, you'll never become older."- Tom Stoppard

 I come from a very hardworking family.
 Although my parents were of modest means, they always valued hard work.
 My father was a teacher, my mother worked part time, and my retired grandmother lived with us.
 I followed their example, putting myself through college and graduate school, and starting my business soon after graduating.